RubixDev/CarpetGamerules/markdown/DROPS_Category.md

 Controls resource drops from blocks, including experience orbs
 - Type: `boolean`
 - Default value: `true`
 - Required options: `true`, `false`
 - Categories: `DROPS`, `GAMERULE`

-### mobExplosionDropDecay
-In mob explosions, some blocks won't drop their loot

-Some of the drops from blocks destroyed by explosions caused by mobs are lost in the explosion.
-- Type: `boolean`
-- Default value: `true`
-- Required options: `true`, `false`
-- Categories: `DROPS`, `GAMERULE`

-### tntExplosionDropDecay
-In TNT explosions, some blocks won't drop their loot

-Some of the drops from blocks destroyed by explosions caused by TNT are lost in the explosion.
-- Type: `boolean`
-- Default value: `false`
-- Required options: `true`, `false`
-- Categories: `DROPS`, `GAMERULE`